-Enjoy competitive exchange rates and the potential for fee-free transfers when you send money overseas with World First.
+Enjoy competitive exchange rates and a $0-fee trial transfer when you send money overseas with World First.

 World First is an online money transfer company that offers simple and affordable international money transfers.
-It takes pride in providing award-winning customer service, with help on hand should you have any questions about a transaction.
+This company takes pride in providing award-winning customer service, with help on hand if you have any questions about a transaction.

 |Product Name||World First Foreign Exchange|